You can sign up on the Registration page HERE.

 Students should bring their own instruments (guitar, bass guitar, full set of diatonic harmonicas).
 Harp students may wish to bring along their own harp microphones.

 Guitar and bass players should also bring an extra set of strings and a guitar cable.
-Optionally students may bring a small (5-10 watts, < 20 pounds) practice amplifier if they wish.
+Optionally students may bring a small (5-10 watts) practice amplifier if they wish.

 There will be a full backline of professional quality equipment provided for the blues jam sessions.
 There will be a few practice amps, cables and harp microphones in the classes that may be shared.